 The State Directory parameter specifies where a driver instance should store state data.
-State data is currently used for triggerless publication.
-See "Triggerless Publication Parameters" on page 80.
-State data might be used to store additional state information in the future.
+The state data is currently used for triggerless publication.
+For more information, see "Triggerless Publication Parameters" on page 90.
+The state data might be used to store additional state information in future.